GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdseamount.rst

 .. _-L:

 **-L**\ [*cut*]
-    List area, volume, and mean height for each seamount; NO grid is created.
+    List area, volume, and mean height for each seamount; No grid is created.
     Optionally, append the noise-floor cutoff level below which we ignore area and volume [0].

 .. _-M: